GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 Point nature of events (if poor ais transmission average location can be inconsistent with full location of tracks during time period)

-Fishing events and fishing effort (see slide deck [HERE](https://docs.google.com/presentation/d/17brGIUs1gsRMKMmaFEqi_dd_TPMapVoE9_9PQH8esrM/edit?usp=sharing********)) do not follow the same restrictions.
+On the GFW Map, fishing events and fishing effort (see slide deck [HERE](https://docs.google.com/presentation/d/17brGIUs1gsRMKMmaFEqi_dd_TPMapVoE9_9PQH8esrM/edit?usp=sharing********)) do not follow the same restrictions.
+Fishing effort is not as restrictive and does not have filters to remove false/noisy fishing positions.
+Given Fishing Events and Fishing Efforts both appear in the GFW Map, this may lead to discrepancies on the public map on occasion (eg Fishing effort cells appearing on GFW map but no fishing events).
 See Fishing Event Tech Call slide deck in supplementary materials for a comparison of fishing events and pipefishing (eg fishing effort).
 In future pipeline versions and updates to the public map effort may be made to make fishing events and fishing effort data align.

-+ Specifics: If you reference the Data Description section on fishing effort page you’ll see that to get fishing effort grids, the `hours` attribute of fishing positions (`nnet_score > 0.5`) are summed together.
-This approach does not use any of the fishing events logic to remove likely false fishing.
-Thus the fishing effort grid which underlies the vessel tracks on the GFW public map where fishing events are highlighted can include fishing position data that has been removed from fishing events.
-Subsequently it is possible the fishing effort cells in the public map do not completely align with fishing events.

 ## Supplementary Materials & Practice Queries